Skip to main content

 Car Accidents

-DART and City Vehicle Wrecks: Why Notice Deadlines Matter
+DART Bus, Dallas Police, and City of Dallas Vehicle Wrecks: Why Notice Deadlines Matter

-DART and City Vehicle Wrecks: Why Notice Deadlines Matter
+DART Bus, Dallas Police, and City of Dallas Vehicle Wrecks: Why Notice Deadlines Matter

 DART is treated as a governmental unit

-Under Texas Transportation Code, a regional transportation authority is a governmental unit under Chapter 101, the Texas Tort Claims Act.
-DART is a regional transportation authority created under Chapter 452.
+DART is not the same as a private bus company.
+Under Texas law, a regional transportation authority is treated as a governmental unit for purposes of the Texas Tort Claims Act.
+DART is a regional transportation authority created under Chapter 452 of the Texas Transportation Code.

 The Texas Tort Claims Act notice rule

-Texas law generally requires notice of a claim to a governmental unit no later than six months after the incident.
-The notice must reasonably describe the damage or injury, the time and place, and the incident.
+The Texas Tort Claims Act generally requires a person to give notice of a claim to a governmental unit no later than six months after the incident.
+The notice must reasonably describe:

 City specific rules can apply